TejasM/spring-mvc-chat/README.md

 spring-mvc-chat: Asynchronous Chat Example using Spring 3.2
 ======================================================
-Author: Rossen Stoyanchev (Tejas Mehta)
+Author: Rossen Stoyanchev/Tejas Mehta
 Level: Intermediate
-Technologies: Spring MVC, Thymeleaf, and Spring Redis
+Technologies: Spring MVC, Thymeleaf, and Vertx
-Summary: Demonstrates the use of JPA 2.0 and JSP in JBoss Enterprise Application Platform 6 or JBoss AS 7.
+Summary: Demonstrates the use of MVC, Thymeleaf and Vertx in JBoss Enterprise Application Platform 6 or JBoss AS 7.
 Target Product: EAP
 Source: <https://github.com/jboss-jdf/jboss-as-quickstart/>